Is an extended car warranty worth it?

 You might not need it in the first place

-Know the track record of the vehicle you want to purchase by doing your research, including looking at car reviews, recommends Renee Valdes, senior advice editor at Kelley Blue Book.
+Know the track record of the vehicle you want to purchase by researching, including looking at car reviews.
+That’s what Renee Valdes, senior advice editor at Kelley Blue Book, recommends.
 “If the vehicle boasts a solid track record, think twice before signing on for an extended warranty,” says Valdes.

 That money could be put toward emergency savings instead.
 Emergency savings can pay for any car repair, not just repairs covered under the extended warranty — and there’s no expiration date.